-Kalika had a hard life and it left its marks.
+Kalika had a hard life and it left its mark.
 She might have been a breeding machine.
 She came to us very thin, with a dull coat and some intestinal parasites.
 In addition, she tested positive for heartworm disease.
-We are currently tackling all her issues and she already looks 100 times better.
-She has a long recovery ahead of her during her heartworm treatment, but it shouldn't be too difficult since she is naturally a calm and easy dog.
-We expect a full recovery shortly after the new year.
+Kalika has since fully recovered and looks 100 times better.
+She's now healthy and ready for adoption!
+In fact, if anything, Kalika now needs to lose a little weight 🤦

 Short and stocky little blue beauty with the sweetest eyes in the world.
-She is squatty, low-set, and a little smaller than average.
+She is squatty, low-set, and chubby!

 Current Living Situation:

-Kalika is a happy, waggly dog, with so much love and grace for the small things in life.
-She might have never been given a chance to be a cherished companion before, so she is soaking it up now.
+While Kalika is quite timid when introduced to new situations and unfamiliar environments, she is a happy, waggly dog once given a chance to decompress and adapt.
+She has a ton of love to give and grace for the small things in life.
+She might have never been a cherished companion before, so she is soaking it up now.
 She is learning about the good life a little more every day and her heart is full of gratitude.

 Kalika is a real darling.
 Docile, calm, and incredibly loving and snuggly.
 She just wants to be loved and touched.
-Her energy runs out quickly because of the heartworm disease but she is most likely a naturally easy-going dog.
+Her energy runs out quickly and she is mostly an easy-going couch potato.